Key Takeaway

 Same Active Ingredient

-Switching between products with the same active ingredient (for example, Ozempic to compounded semaglutide, or Mounjaro to compounded tirzepatide) is the simplest transition.
+Switching between products with compounded formulations of the active ingredient (for example, Ozempic to compounded semaglutide, or Mounjaro to compounded tirzepatide) is the simplest transition.
 Dose transfers directly, and most patients notice no change in efficacy or tolerability.

 Different Active Ingredients

-Switching between semaglutide and tirzepatide requires dose mapping since there is no direct milligram-to-milligram conversion.
+Switching between semaglutide and tirzepatide requires dose mapping since there's no direct milligram-to-milligram conversion.
 Your provider uses clinical experience and published guidance to select an appropriate starting dose.

 Timing Matters

 For weekly injectables, the standard approach is to take your new medication on the day your previous injection was due.
-Both semaglutide (half-life ~7 days) and tirzepatide (half-life ~5 days) clear gradually, so there is natural overlap that prevents a sudden drop in drug activity.
+Both semaglutide (half-life ~7 days) and tirzepatide (half-life ~5 days) clear gradually, so there's natural overlap that prevents a sudden drop in drug activity.

 What to Expect in the First Month